Maja Nikolić

 Marija Nikolić (Маја Николић, born 11 April 1975), better known as Maja Nikolić, is a Serbian singer and reality television personality.
-Born and raised in Niš, she pursued a singing career in the early 90s by competing in music festivals.
+Born and raised in Niš, she pursued a singing career in the early 90s by competing on music festivals.
 Nikolić has released six studio albums.

-Additionally, she has appeared on numerous reality shows, including Farma (2009, 2015), Dvor (2011) and Veliki Brat VIP (2013).

 Career in music

 In February 1994, Nikolić rose to prominence by competing on the International Music Fair (MESAM) in Belgrade with "Odlazi", winning three first prizes.
 The following year, she released her debut album Sad me pronađi under PGP-RTS.
 Nikolić has cited singer Maja Odžaklijevska as her musical influence and supporter during her beginnings.
-In May 1998, she participated on the Slavianski Bazar in Odessa, Ukraine and Saratov, Russia where she sung "Više nisi moj" and "Đelem, Đelem", arranged by her frequent collaborator Vladimir Graić and Željko Joksimović.
+In May 1998, she participated on the Slavianski Bazar in Odesa, Ukraine and Saratov, Russia where she sung "Više nisi moj" and "Đelem, Đelem", arranged by her frequent collaborator Vladimir Graić and Željko Joksimović.
 As the winner, Nikolić performed at the Red Square.
 Also in 1998, she released her second album Uzmi me, which was promoted with her first solo concert in Sava Centar, held in February 1999.

 Following her third album Iz inata, released in 2000, Nikolić left Serbia and moved to the United States where she performed at Harry's Velvet Room in downtown Chicago, Illinois.
 She also served as the opening act at Diana Ross' charity concert for disabled children at the China Club in New York City.
 Nikolić also performed "Something To Talk About" from the 2002 movie About A Boy at the 7th Golden Satellite Awards.

-In addition to her recording career, Nikolić's singing has been a subject of viral internet memes, including the one in which she is ridiculed for her performance of "I Will Survive" from 2013, titled "Maja Sings in a Made-up Language".

-Controversies

-In March 2011, prosecution filled an investigation procedure against Nikolić and singer Miloš Bojanić for their anti-semitic remarks on the reality show Dvor.
-The two were subsequently disqualified from the show, but were ultimately in July 2014 acquitted of the charges for hate speech and antisemitism by the Appellate Court in Belgrade.

-In December 2012, Nikolić falsely introduced herself as the president of a company called Comandante, which she claimed was supposed to negotiate deals between Metrowagonmash and Serbian Railways.

-Two years later, she also asserted to be the president of a company called Špar, which according to her planned to open 12,000 retail stores across Serbia, offering 120,000 jobs.
-After media had accused her of trying to plagiarize the multinational franchise SPAR, Nikolić decided to resign in April 2015.